The SSH in the research and innovation chain

 Many topics invite contributions from the SSH, often in collaboration with non-SSH disciplines such as natural and physical sciences, health sciences or technology.
-These topics have been 'flagged' and can be found on the Participant Portal.
+These topics have been 'flagged' and can be found on the Funding & Tenders Portal.

 See: the list of topics with an SSH dimension.

 Proposals under these topics are expected to take into account the social, economic, behavioural, institutional, historical and/or cultural dimensions, as appropriate, of a societal issue.
 Applicants should therefore ensure that:

 - contributions from the SSH are integrated at various stages of their proposed project, and

 - the actions required, participants and disciplines involved as well as the added value of SSH contributions are clearly stated in the proposal.

 Where relevant, applicants may also include contributions from the SSH in a project proposal under any H2020 research topic.